SerPapanin/rsschool-devops-course-tasks/README.md

 ## Task 3 documentation
 ## K8S cluster with [k3s](https://k3s.io/)

-#### In frame of the task K3s cluster instaled and configured automaticaly
+#### In frame of the task K3s cluster instaled and configured automaticaly by terraform
-K3s cluster consists of 1 master node and 1 worker node Connection to cluster implemented through nginx reverse proxy installed on Bastion host After cluster is created config file uploaded to Parameter Store For connection from local machine to cluster need to store kube config into ~/.kube/config file
+K3s cluster consists of 1 master node and 1 worker node\
+Connection to cluster implemented through nginx reverse proxy installed on Bastion host\
+After cluster is created config file uploaded to Parameter Store\
+For connection from local machine to cluster need to store kube config into ~/.kube/config file

 ### Istalation steps and verifications (manual adding node to k3s cluster)